metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_backup_policy_v1alpha1_manifest.md

 Optional:

 - `backoff_limit` (Number) Specifies the number of retries before marking the backup as failed.
-- `backup_repo_name` (String) Specifies the name of BackupRepo where the backup data will be stored.
-If not set, data will be stored in the default backup repository.
+- `backup_repo_name` (String) Specifies the name of BackupRepo where the backup data will be stored.If not set, data will be stored in the default backup repository.
-- `encryption_config` (Attributes) Specifies the parameters for encrypting backup data.
-Encryption will be disabled if the field is not set. (see [below for nested schema](#nestedatt--spec--encryption_config))
+- `encryption_config` (Attributes) Specifies the parameters for encrypting backup data.Encryption will be disabled if the field is not set. (see [below for nested schema](#nestedatt--spec--encryption_config))
-- `path_prefix` (String) Specifies the directory inside the backup repository to store the backup.
-This path is relative to the path of the backup repository.
+- `path_prefix` (String) Specifies the directory inside the backup repository to store the backup.This path is relative to the path of the backup repository.
-- `target` (Attributes) Specifies the target information to back up, such as the target pod, the cluster connection credential. (see [below for nested schema](#nestedatt--spec--target))
+- `target` (Attributes) Specifies the target information to back up, such as the target pod, thecluster connection credential. (see [below for nested schema](#nestedatt--spec--target))
 - `targets` (Attributes List) Specifies multiple target information for backup operations.
-This includes details such as the target pod and cluster connection credentials.
-All specified targets will be backed up collectively. optional (see [below for nested schema](#nestedatt--spec--targets))
+This includes detailssuch as the target pod and cluster connection credentials.
+All specified targetswill be backed up collectively.optional (see [below for nested schema](#nestedatt--spec--targets))
-- `use_kopia` (Boolean) Specifies whether backup data should be stored in a Kopia repository.
-Data within the Kopia repository is both compressed and encrypted.
-Furthermore, data deduplication is implemented across various backups of the same cluster.
-This approach significantly reduces the actual storage usage, particularly for clusters with a low update frequency.
-NOTE: This feature should NOT be enabled when using KubeBlocks Community Edition, otherwise the backup will not be processed.
+- `use_kopia` (Boolean) Specifies whether backup data should be stored in a Kopia repository.Data within the Kopia repository is both compressed and encrypted.
+Furthermore,data deduplication is implemented across various backups of the same cluster.This approach significantly reduces the actual storage usage, particularlyfor clusters with a low update frequency.NOTE: This feature should NOT be enabled when using KubeBlocks Community Edition, otherwise the backup will not be processed.

 <a id="nestedatt--spec--backup_methods"></a>
 ### Nested Schema for `spec.backup_methods`